xerosagas/DS4Windows/doc/concepts/stick-calibrator-concept.md

 slight deadzone at one end and would never go to the full value at the other end.
 The example would be:

 We find out that the stick in its physically centered state has X axis reading of 132.
-This means that it drifts by +5 bits, which in turn means that it's aligned slightly to the right.
-To counteract that, we subtract 5 bits from the X axis reading.
+This means that it drifts by +5 units, which in turn means that it's aligned slightly to the right.
+To counteract that, we subtract 5 units from the X axis reading.

 If we move the stick fully to the left, the value of the axis is 0 (-5, but it falls out of range of 0-255, so